 In the new format the duo performed in Japan and the USA.
 In Japan, Illia Bondarenko gave 6 concerts with 3 different programs in a matter of 5 days!
 Including the important charity performances as the concert, devoted to the catastrophes in Fukusima and Chornobyl, “The day of Ukraine” festival in Japan and the Memorial Day of Holodomor victims.

 The soloist of the Two Violins duo, Illia Bondarenko, performed at the White House in Washington, D. C. together with Natalia Lebedeva Jazz Trio, including the following members: Kostiantyn Ionenko – bass and Roman Yakovchuk – drums, and an American violinist of Japanese descent Tomoko Akaboshi.

 Ivry Gitlis on Two Violins: "Oh beautiful...
 I don't know what to say.
-You play good!
-Obviously you play a lot together.
-I don't know if you should be married or not, but in the music you are marriage in some way - and it's very important.
+What I heard is amazing!
 Do you study in a conservatoire?"